 Important note: This itinerary is for 2019 departures only.
 If you are departing in 2018, you will follow a slightly different 29 day itinerary in Thailand.
 Please contact us for details.

 Lombok Extension Start Dates: Please note that the Lombok Extension is only available on certain start dates, please contact us for further details.

 Please note activities and itineraries are subject to change.

-- Arrival transfer from Bangkok Suvarnabhumi International Airport on start date
+- Airport pick up at Bangkok Suvarnabhumi International Airport

 - Some meals